 Raw: Young raw Pu-erh shares similar characteristics as green tea.
 As the tea ages, it becomes more complex and is famous for its stronger mouth sensation and long-lasting aftertaste.

 Ripe: Earthy and mellow.
-Aged ripe Pu-erh becomes smoother and the earthy flavor transforms into sweet plum flavor.
+Aged ripe Pu-erh becomes smoother and the earthy flavor transforms into the sweet plum flavor.

 See Taste Profiles of Raw and Ripe Pu-erh Teas